seomoz/integrations-extras/rethinkdb/README.md

 ## Configuration

-Edit the `rethinkdb.yaml` file to point to your server and port, set the masters to monitor
+Edit the `rethinkdb.yaml` file to point to your server and port(add authentication details if required), set the masters to monitor

 ## Validation